Building Your Own DIY Portable Outdoor Movie Screen with PVC to be Used Time & Time Again

 How to Set the Screen Up

-Now that your frame and screen is built you will need to make a decision on how you are going to stand the outdoor movie screen.
+Now that your frame and screen are built you will need to make a decision on how you are going to stand the outdoor movie screen.

 You have two options here, you can either hang it on an existing wall, or perhaps a pergola, or you can create feet so that it’s able to freely stand in your backyard.